Inspired by military training, rucking is a top fitness trend on social media

-PARIS, Oct 14 — Have you heard of rucking?
+NEW YORK, Oct 16 — Have you heard of rucking?
 This form of exercise, normally used for military training, is THE fitness trend of the moment.
 The idea is to walk with a heavy rucksack for around 30 minutes for a cardio workout that strengthens the body’s muscles.

 Rucking involves walking outdoors with a weighted backpack.
 This form of exercise was originally devised by the military to train recruits to carry heavy loads during their missions.
 Today, the workout is all the rage on the TikTok social network.